TheRenegadeCoder/SnakeMD/docs/snake.rst

 The SnakeMD Module
 -------------------

-The snakemd module contains all of the functionality for generating markdown files with Python.
+The SnakeMD module contains all of the functionality for generating markdown files with Python.
 To get started, check out :ref:`usage_target` for information.
 Otherwise, see the rest of this document for details on all the